 - Make an eating plan each week – this is the key to fast, easy meal preparation.
 Check out our shopping tips here.

-- Avoid sugary drinks and drink safe drinking water more often.
-Low fat, unsweetened milk is also a good way to stay hydrated.
+- Avoid sugary drinks and instead drink water.
+Lower fat, unsweetened milk is also a good way to stay hydrated.
 Keep a reusable water bottle in your purse or car so you can fill up wherever you are going.

 - Eat smaller meals more often.
 Eat at least three meals a day with snacks in between.
 When you wait too long to eat you are more likely to make unhealthy food choices.
 Keep easy-to-eat snacks (like this) in your purse or bag for emergencies.